How to Become a Licensed Counselor in Vermont

 What Are the Supervised Experience Requirements to Become a Counselor in Vermont?

-The best counselors are those that have gained knowledge and experience that only on the job training provides.
-Vermont law (Vermont Statutes – Title 26, Chapter 65) requires that licensure candidates complete at least 3,000 hours of supervised work in clinical mental health counseling.
-This should be completed over a two-year period after obtaining the master’s degree.
-At least 100 hours should be comprised of “face to face supervision” with a licensed psychiatrist, psychologist, clinical social worker, marriage and family therapist or mental health counselor.
+You must complete at least 3,000 hours of supervised work in clinical mental health counseling over the course of two years.
+At least 100 hours should be comprised of face to face supervision with a licensed psychiatrist, psychologist, clinical social worker, marriage and family therapist or mental health counselor.

 Before beginning your supervised experience, you will need to register with the Vermont Office of Professional Regulation as a non-licensed, non-certified psychotherapist.